 - Oil rich resource base in one of North America's leading resource plays.
 Substantially all of our leasehold acreage is located in one of the most prolific oil plays in North America, the Permian Basin in West Texas.
-The majority of our current properties are well positioned in the core of the Permian Basin.
-Our production for the year ended December 31, 2022 was approximately 58% oil, 21% natural gas liquids and 21% natural gas.
-As of December 31, 2022, our estimated net proved reserves were comprised of approximately 53% oil, 23% natural gas and 24% natural gas liquids. - Multi-year drilling inventory in one of North America's leading oil resource plays.
+The majority of our current properties are well positioned in the core of the Permian Basin. - Multi-year drilling inventory in one of North America's leading oil resource plays.
 We have identified a multi-year inventory of potential drilling locations for our oil-weighted reserves that we believe provides attractive growth and return opportunities.
-At an assumed economic price of approximately \$50.00 per Bbl WTI, we currently have approximately 8,276 gross (6,055 net) identified potential horizontal drilling locations on our acreage, based on our evaluation of applicable geologic and engineering data.
-These gross identified economic potential horizontal locations have an average lateral length of approximately 9,234 feet, with the actual length depending on lease geometry and other considerations.
+At an assumed economic price of approximately \$50.00 per Bbl WTI, we currently have approximately 7,905 gross (5,826 net) identified potential horizontal drilling locations on our acreage, based on our evaluation of applicable geologic and engineering data.
+These gross identified economic potential horizontal locations have an average lateral length of approximately 9,407 feet, with the actual length depending on lease geometry and other considerations.
 These locations exist across most of our acreage blocks and in multiple horizons.
 The ultimate inter-well spacing at these locations may vary due to different factors, which would result in a higher or lower location count.
-In addition, we have approximately 5,383 square miles of proprietary 3-D seismic data covering our acreage.
-This data facilitates the evaluation of our existing drilling inventory and provides insight into future development activity, including additional horizontal drilling opportunities and strategic leasehold acquisitions.

-- Experienced, incentivized and proven management team.
+In addition, we have approximately 5,596 square miles of proprietary 3-D seismic data covering our acreage.
+This data facilitates the evaluation of our existing drilling inventory and provides insight into future development activity, including additional horizontal drilling opportunities and strategic leasehold acquisitions. - Experienced, incentivized and proven management team.
 Our executive team has a proven track record of executing on multi-rig development drilling programs and extensive experience in the Permian Basin.
 Our executive team has significant experience with both drilling and completing horizontal wells in addition to horizontal well reservoir and geologic expertise, which is of strategic importance as we expand our horizontal drilling activity. - Favorable operating environment.
 We have focused our drilling and development operations in the Permian Basin, one of the longest operating hydrocarbon basins in the United States, with a long and well-established production history and developed infrastructure.
 We believe that the geological and regulatory environment of the Permian Basin is more stable and predictable, and that we are faced with less operational risks in the Permian Basin, as compared to emerging hydrocarbon basins. - High degree of operational control.
 We are the operator of approximately 98% of our Permian Basin acreage.
 This operating control allows us to better execute on our strategies of enhancing returns through operational and cost efficiencies and increasing ultimate hydrocarbon recovery by seeking to continually improve our drilling techniques, completion methodologies and reservoir evaluation processes.
 We retain the ability to increase or decrease our capital expenditure program based on commodity price outlooks.
 This operating control also enables us to obtain data needed for efficient exploration of horizontal prospects.